-Projections of benefits for financial reporting purposes of the plans are based on the substantive plan (the plan as understood by the employer and plan members) and include the types of benefits provided at the time of each valuation and historical pattern of sharing of benefit costs between the employer and plan members to that point.
-Historically, the benefits have been funded solely by employer contributions applied equally to all retirees.
-Currently, as described earlier in the note, benefits are dependent on membership requirements.
+Projections of benefits for financial reporting purposes of the plans are based on the substantive plan (the plan as understood by the employer and plan members) and include the types of benefits provided at the time of each valuation and the historical pattern of sharing of benefit costs between the employer and plan members to that point.
+The RHBF is funded solely by employer contributions and benefits are dependent on membership requirements.

 The actuarial methods and assumptions used for DIPNC include techniques that are designed to reduce the effects of short-term volatility in actuarial accrued liabilities and the actuarial value of assets, consistent with the long-term perspective of the calculations.
+Prior to July 1, 2019, employers received a reimbursement from DIPNC for employer costs, including the employer's share of the State Health Plan premiums, incurred during the second six months of the first year of a member's short-term disability coverage.
+With the elimination of the reimbursement to employers, State Health Plan premiums are no longer reimbursed by DIPNC for the benefits that were effective on or after July 1, 2019.

-The actuarial assumptions used in the December 31, 2020 valuations were generally based on the results of an actuarial experience study prepared as of December 31, 2019, as amended for updates to certain assumptions (such as the long-term investment return, medical claims, and medical trend rate assumptions) implemented based on annual reviews that have occurred since that experience study.
+The actuarial assumptions used in the December 31, 2022 valuations were generally based on the results of an actuarial experience study prepared as of December 31, 2019, as amended for updates to certain assumptions (such as medical claims and medical trend rate assumptions) implemented based on annual reviews that have occurred since that experience study.

-Discount Rate: The discount rate used to measure the total OPEB liability for RHBF was 2.16% at June 30, 2021 compared to 2.21% at June 30, 2020.
-The projection of cash flows used to determine the discount rate assumed that contributions from employers would be made at the current statutorily determined contribution rate.
+Discount Rate: The discount rate used to measure the total OPEB liability for RHBF was 3.65% at June 30, 2023 compared to 3.54% at June 30, 2022.
+The projection of cash flow used to determine the discount rate assumed that contributions from employers would be made at the current statutorily determined contribution rate.
 Based on the above assumptions, the plan's fiduciary net position was not projected to be available to make projected future benefit payments to current plan members.
-As a result, a municipal bond rate of 2.16% was used as the discount rate used to measure the total OPEB liability.
-The 2.16% rate is based on the Bond Buyer 20-year General Obligation Index as of June 30, 2021.
+As a result, a municipal bond rate of 3.65% was used as the discount rate used to measure the total OPEB liability.
+The 3.65% rate is based on the Bond Buyer 20-year General Obligation Index as of June 30, 2023.

-The discount rate used to measure the total OPEB liability for DIPNC was 3.00%.
-The projection of cash flows used to determine the discount rate assumed that contributions from plan members would be made at the current contribution rate and that contributions from employers would be made at statutorily required rates, actuarially determined.
-Based on those assumptions, the plan's fiduciary net position was projected to be available to make all projected future benefit payments to the current plan members.
-Therefore, the long-term expected rate of return on plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.
+The discount rate used to measure the total OPEB liability for DIPNC was 3.00% at June 30, 2023 compared to 3.08% at June 30, 2022.
+The projection of cash flow used to determine the discount rate assumed that contributions from plan members would be made at the current contribution rate and that contributions from employers would be made at statutorily required rates, actuarially determined.
+Based on those assumptions, the plan's fiduciary net position was not projected to be available to make all projected future benefit payments to the current plan members.
+In order to develop the blended discount rate of 3.00%, 3.00% was used during the period that the plan was projected to have a fiduciary net position, and a municipal bond rate of 3.65% was used during the period that the plan was projected to have no fiduciary net position.
+The 3.65% rate is based on the Bond Buyer 20-year General Obligation Index as of June 30, 2023.

-Sensitivity of the Net OPEB Liability (Asset) to Changes in the Discount Rate: The following presents the University's proportionate share of the net OPEB liability (asset) of the plans, as well as what the plans' net OPEB liability (asset) would be if it were calculated using a discount rate that is 1-percentage point lower or 1-percentage point higher than the current discount rate:
+Sensitivity of the Net OPEB Liability to Changes in the Discount Rate: The following presents the University's proportionate share of the net OPEB liability of the plans, as well as what the plans' net OPEB liability would be if it were calculated using a discount rate that is 1-percentage-point lower or 1-percentage-point higher than the current discount rate: